meganpetroski/cs50_final/DESIGN.md

 create a simple webpage that displays the results in different ways based on user input.

 The first step in implementing this project was creating a mock dataset.
 We have a number of rules around our data so this is a subset we mocked up that we will be able to scale up in house.
-It took a few tries to git
+It took a few tries to get the table organized and the column field types correctly labeled.
+Instead of adding the
+1000+ rows of data we wanted available for this project, we created a CSV that we could both work on and uploaded that via the phpliteadmin interface.
+This took a bit of finagling because I sillily enough forgot that a CSV is divided by commas not semi-colons.

+Once the data was in place we started tackling the website portion.
+Again, it took a bit of trial and error, but we found that starting our website from the beginning and adding in modules as we need them,